A3 Printers: the Full Guide

 1. Are you exclusively printing text?

-If you solely print text documents, such as spreadsheets, leaflets, or booklets in black and white, then a monochrome laser printer would be ideal for your business.
+If you solely print text documents, such as spreadsheets, leaflets, or booklets in black and white, then a monochrome business printer would be ideal for your company.

 2. Do you need to print large high quality photographs

 A colour inkjet A3 printer that can print at high resolutions is what your business needs.
 Precision results require only the best printer and printer paper on the market.

 3. Do you need to print design briefs that communicate ideas for a product prototype, new website, or printed publication?